kannans/bootstrap-start-app/README.md

 #### 2. Configure Webpack
 Update accordingly the boiler plate configuration at `webpack.common.js` and `webpack.dev.js`files for developent.

-### How can we use this starter application
+### How can we use this starter application in development?

 #### 1. Clone this repo `git clone git@github.com:kannans/bootstrap-start-app.git`

 ```
-npm install
+npm install #Make sure machine has node v16+
-npm run #Run the application command and open in http://localhost:8080
+npm start #Run the application command and open in http://localhost:8080

 ```

 #### 2. Where to make the code change?